|

 successfully loads classes, native libraries and resources when it works

-Using this class loader gives you the option to deploy your application in
+This class loader gives you an option to deploy your application in

 a single deployment JAR.

-This means that all third party libraries in JARs (even signed JARs) and
+This means that all third party libraries in JARs (even signed JARs), native libraries

 Access to any resource in this single deployment JAR is transparent.

-The class size is only ~800 lines (including all instructions in JavaDoc).
+The class loader is a single class ~1300 lines (including ~500 lines of comments and instructions in JavaDoc).

-There are multiple benefits of using this class loader instead of
+There are multiple benefits of using this class loader to deliver Java application in a single JAR:

 - Simplifies deployment.